This post is a summary of the January weather in London, with tips on what to wear as well as things to do.

 DOES IT SNOW IN LONDON IN JANUARY?

-Some snow is reported here in January, but only on about 2-3 days.
-Read our post on when does it snow in London.
+Some snow is reported here in January, but only for about 2-to 3 days.

 WHAT TO WEAR IN JANUARY

-It is best to dress in layers during the winter months in London and a winter coat a must for the colder and windier days.
+It is best to dress in layers during the winter months in London and a winter coat is a must for the colder and windier days.

 Don’t forget a good pair of walking shoes and an umbrella for the frequent wet days and you should also be prepared for the possibility of some snow.